 The Walking on Ice Exercise where we learn the 2 Truths and the idea of Internal & External Character.
-An Adventure Underground - Studying a play and acting out selected scenes.
-Here we learn and practise, interpretation, analysis and how to rehearse a play in the Traverse Storytelling - Part 1- Here, we learn & practise writing and acting in the Storytelling Genre and all the techniques that it involves Internal and External acting technique
+An Adventure Underground - we learn how to analyse a play and interpret the characters.
+We rehearse key scenes in the Traverse.
+Storytelling - Part 1- We practise writing and acting a monologue in the Storytelling Genre and all the techniques that it involves.